-Wage schedules will generally be reviewed annually by the Personnel Committee and adjustments will be made as authorized solely by the Library Board of Trustees.
+Wage schedules will generally be reviewed annually by the Personnel Committee and adjustments will be made as authorized solely by the Common Council.
+Wage schedules subject to the negotiation process in accordance with 2011 WI Acts 10 & 32, will be approved by the Common Council as part of the contract ratification process.